 This way, your money can gather some small amount of interest while you are waiting for an investment opportunity, and when the chance to buy a great company at a price lower than its value does come up, you'll have the money they're ready to go at a moment's notice.

 Do you have investing goals set up for yourself?
-Get your finances in order with my free 12 Month Financial Planner.
+Get your finances in order with my free guide to map our your investing journey.

 How to Pick Rule #1 Stocks

 5 simple steps to find, evaluate, and invest in wonderful companies.